-The department has four research laboratories located in Good Hall containing equipment designed to measure human behavior.
+The department has multiple research laboratories located in Good Hall containing equipment designed to measure human behavior.

 Evolutionary Psychology Lab